How to Go Green at the Office

 If you have electronics that are no longer useful to you but they still have some life left in them, consider donating them or if they have outlived their usefulness, make sure to recycle them.
-The EPA can help you find out how to responsibly dispose of your old electronics.
+The EPA can help you find out how to dispose of your old electronics responsibly.

 Recycle Everything You Can

-Don’t just stop at paper through – you can also recycle disposable water and soda bottles and cans, plastic utensils labeled with #6 (check with your local recycler to make sure they accept them), soup cans, cardboard, batteries and more.
+Don’t just stop at paper through—you can also recycle disposable water and soda bottles and cans — or bring your own reusable stainless steel water bottle, plastic utensils labeled with #6 (check with your local recycler to make sure they accept them), soup cans, cardboard, batteries and more.
 Set up labeled receptacles to collect discarded items and make sure everyone in the office knows what items can be recycled and where they need to deposit those items.

 Telecommute and Work From Home

 Working from home reduces fuel emissions and energy consumption while also reducing the amount of resources used at the office.
 Several studies have also shown that employees who work from home are more productive and happier.
 I love working from home and find that my time is very well spent because I have no distractions.
-The downside is that sometimes I work too much!
+This saves gas and time commuting!